Read in 3 minutes

 On the top left side of the screen header you can see the watch update interval and the executed command (

 Every 2.0s: date), while on the top left side watch shows the current time and date.
-If you want to turn of the header use the
+If you want to turn off the header use the

 The output of the specified command is shown on the screen and regularly updated every two seconds.

-To exit out of watch, just hit the
+To exit out of the watch command, just hit the

 Ctrl+C key combination.
 You can also set the watch to exit when the output from command changes by using

 In the following sections, we’ll go over the most commonly used watch command options.